The Fabulous Moolah: Financial and sexual exploitation

 Over the years, various female wrestlers have come forward with stories accusing Ellison of being a pimp who often provided various wrestling promoters with unsuspecting female wrestlers that would be used as sex objects.
 Penny Banner directly described Moolah as a pimp who "in return for money," rented her female trainees out "in bulk" to wrestling promoters so that the promoters and male wrestlers could have sex with them.
 Banner said the women who were "sent on these tours were not told of this 'arrangement' ahead of time," and that "those who refused to have sex with wrestlers and promoters were raped."
-One of the most notorious accusations is from the family of Sweet Georgia Brown (Susie Mae McCoy), who was trained by Moolah and her husband, Buddy Lee.
+One of the most notorious accusations is from the family of Sweet Georgia Brown, who was trained by Moolah and her husband, Buddy Lee.
 The Columbia Free Times reported allegations made by her daughter in 2006, in which she said her mother told her that she was often raped, given drugs, and made an addict in an intentional attempt by Ellison and Lee to control her.
-Ida Martinez, who wrestled during the 1960s, also recalls that many of the regional promoters "demanded personal services" before they would pay the female wrestlers.
+Ida Mae Martinez, who wrestled during the 1950s, also recalls that many of the regional promoters "demanded personal services" before they would pay the female wrestlers.
 Mad Maxine described Moolah as an "evil person," saying Moolah made money by sending trainees "out to this guy in Arizona and pimped them out."
 In a 2002 interview, Luna Vachon claimed that when she was sixteen years old and training at Ellison's camp, Ellison sent her out of state to be photographed by an older man.
 Although she remained clothed during the photo shoot, Vachon stated she felt taken advantage of by Ellison and the older man.
 Vachon also stated that her aunt, Vivian Vachon, witnessed Ellison abusing alcohol and having sex with her female trainees.
 Sandy Parker, a lesbian former pupil of Ellison's, also claims that Ellison forbade her from going to any gay bars and tried to press her to date men.
 Parker says this enraged her, because "(Moolah) was two-faced because she had her own little dalliances that we all knew about."